 The mission of The Ten Seventeen Project is to provide a sustainable supply of high quality beef to local food banks and other entities serving food-insecure families, while uniting the culture of each local community we serve.

 The Ten Seventeen Cattle Project was formed in Powell Butte, Oregon on March 23, 2014 beginning with 9 mature cows to provide a sustainable supply of beef to local communities, while strengthening and supporting the rural culture and spirit.
-To date, the program has distributed more than 65,000 pounds of meat to hungry families and individuals in need.
+To date, this 501c3 non-profit program has distributed more than 76,000 pounds of meat to hungry families and individuals in need.

 Ranch and rodeo communities utilize cattle for various activity-based programs nationwide.
 Cattle are typically purchased on an annual basis or leased from independent contractors.
 The 1017 Project fills this need, and expands upon it, by partnering with the community in raising, breeding, training and donating the end product of high quality protein to food insecure people in the community.
 This concept was originally developed by the Shiloh Ranch Church and is based on 1 Corinthians 10:17 “Because there is one loaf, we, who are many, are one body, for we all share the one loaf.”